rayyaalika/minimal-be/README.md

 # Important:

-**Time Acknowledge**: After cloning the repository, you must send an email after 3 days for both FE & BE repo to the following recipients: kuncoro.baroto@pertamina.com, ahmad.saparhadi@pertamina.com and sopian.iskandar@pertamina.com
+**Time Acknowledge**: After cloning the repository, you must send an email after 3 days for both FE & BE repo from your github link to the following recipients: kuncoro.baroto@pertamina.com, ahmad.saparhadi@pertamina.com and sopian.iskandar@pertamina.com

 ---